NickolausDS/Unity-Free-Flight/README.md

 	* Bug fix for Windows release only.

-####Version 0.2.x
+####Version 0.2.x -- Codename *Grounded*

 Version 0.2.x will focus on extending flight controls to include flapping, flaring, and wing-fold diving.
 Ground controllers will also be introduced, to enable walking/running as well as transition to flight.

+* Version 0.2.0
+	* New Scene!
+First Person View, where the player now starts on the ground
+	* Brand new controls!
+(Kinda)
+	* Player can now takeoff and land!
+	* Introduction of simple flapping

 ####Version 0.3.x

+Version 0.3.x will add various sounds, such as flapping and wind

+####Version 0.4.x

-Version 0.3.x will focus on making flight animations easily addable and configurable.
+Version 0.4.x will focus on making flight animations easily addable and configurable.

 ###Future Features